-After a bit of setup, a virtual mailbox is a convenient way to check your own mail while you’re on the road or out of the country without bothering anybody else.
+I like to think of a virtual mailbox as turning your physical mail into digital form.
+It’s a pretty cool process that allows you to conveniently check your own mail while you’re on the road or out of the country without bothering anybody else.
 Most companies I’ve seen run on a basic model that looks like this:

 - You are given a personal mailbox number that is similar to a PO box but different in that most of these services can accept packages on your behalf.
 With rare exception, you will never actually visit this mail address to pickup your mail.

 - Incoming mail is scanned and you can view online from a computer from anywhere in the world.
 These services only scan the front of the mail, giving you the option to discard without opening because…